mmercurio/dotfiles/README.md

 In order to accomplish this I set up a wrapper for the  `op` command when I'm logged in remotely over SSH and I keep track of the desktop host where I'm logged in locally with an environment variable (`LC_DESKTOP_HOST`) which is forwarded to remote SSH sessions.

-- **Note:** It's important to use a variable name beginning with `LC_` because the SSH server must be configured to accept additional environment variables from the client.
-Most OpenSSH server configurations (`/etc/sshd_config`) allow the client to send variable names beginning with `LC_` to support localization across SSH sessions.
+- **Note:** It's important to use a variable name beginning with `LC_` because the SSH server must be configured to accept environment variables from the client.
+Most OpenSSH server configurations (`/etc/ssh/sshd_config`) accept environment variable names beginning with `LC_` to support localization across SSH sessions.
+Likewise, by default, OpenSSH clients are typically configured (`/etc/ssh/ssh_config`) to send all environment variables beginning with `LC_`.

 Most of this is accomplished via [`~/.ssh/env_1password`](home/private_dot_ssh/private_env_1password) which is sourced by the login shell.